xprogamer008/TheOtherHostRoles/README.md

 The Tracker is able to track bodies.<br>
 He will have a arrow under his name and he will be able to track every body that isn't cleaned by the cleaner or eaten by the vulture.<br>

+### Cursed

+Created by EXC4LIBUR<br>

+Team : Crewmates<br>
+Basis : Crewmate<br>

+The Cursed is Crewmate wich has a curse on it self.<br>
+If the Cursed Reports a body till his time is not up he will be able to report normaly.<br>
+but if he takes to long to report a body, he will instead make the body unreportablefor everyone.<br>

+### Marshall

+Create and idea by Loonie<br>

+Team : Crewmates<br>
+Basis : Crewmate<br>

+The Marshall is a crewmate that, on task completion, is revealed to all crewmates.<br>
+Impostors and neutrals cannot see the revealed Marshall.<br>
+Optionally, Madmates can see the revealed Marshall.<br>

 ## Neutral